AntonioRochaAZ/CPP-Game/README.md

 - Make updating independent of FPS.
 - Add options to windown size etc.
 - Create function for changing order of component updates (?) (currently a mess).
+- Two projectiles (from the same player) will destroy each other if you shoot them while moving.
+  Either we cap the time between shots, or do something else about it (e.g. make it so that projectile don't interact, but it would be interesting to be able to shoot down enemy projectiles, for example).